go-make-bytes/redmine-gateway/docs/db/readme.md

-# Redmine Gateway service relation with Redmine database
+# Redmine Gateway Service's Relationship with the Redmine Database

 > [!Warning]
 > Only PostgreSQL server is supported

-## Operations directly in database
+## Operations directly on the database

-All operations done directly in Redmine database is described in [DB access document](DB_ACCESS.md)
+All operations done directly in Redmine database are described in [DB access document](DB_ACCESS.md)

-## DB user
+## Database User

-It is highty recomended, that you create a specific user for `Redmine Gateway` service, with only needed permitions.
+It is highly recommended that you create a specific user for the `Redmine Gateway` service, with only the needed permissions.

-User can be created [using script](create_redmine_gateway_user.sql)
+The user can be created using the [provided script](create_redmine_gateway_user.sql)

 > [!Warning]
-> Change `your_secure_password` to generated and secure password
+> Change `your_secure_password` to a generated, secure password